-The Empire is formed from nine culturally distinct nations.
+The Empire is formed from ten culturally distinct nations.
 Each nation has its own culture and customs but they are politically and legally unified.
 Although the players are all fundamentally on the same side there is rivalry between nations, with players competing with each other to lead the Empire and achieve their own goals.

 Look and feel